hthuwal/ARC-Challenge/notes/progress_report.md

 #### Some observations

 - Most of the question fit into **Multi Hop, Linguistic Matching** category assuming all the necessary facts are present in the corpus.
 - Majority of the questions require reasoning of type **Hypothetical** that is they require reasoning about or applying abstract facts to a hypothetical/scenario situation that is described in the question.
-In some cases the hypotheticals are described in the answer options.
+In some cases the hypothetical are described in the answer options.
-    + **Hypothetical**: Proabably not mentioned in corpus as a fact.
+    + **Hypothetical**: Probably not mentioned in corpus as a fact.
 - Implicit Understanding:
     + I tend to extract the essence of questions and then label the reasoning required to answer them.
-    + I found a few questions on future reading to be **Multi hop** that I had marked **Causal (one hop or deducable using one fact/definition)**.
+    + I found a few questions on future reading to be **Multi hop** that I had marked **Causal (one hop or deducible using one fact/definition)**.
 - Problems that require algebraic reasoning are easily identifiable.
 - There are a lot of questions that describe a hypothetical experimental setup and ask for a best course of action and reasoning in these cases is not quite clear.
 For e.g.
     + A student drops a test tube, causing the glass to shatter.
 What is the first thing the student should do?